software-students-spring2022/final-project-blooddonation/README.md

 - People who are interested in learning more about blood donation and people who are interested in donating blood.
 - The public will be able to determine their eligibility and can find the nearest blood bank or blood drive.
-- We can treat blood banks/drives as users as well, depending on what the final form of the app looks like and aims to achieve.

 ### Contribute